Statistical Bergman geometry: Introduction

-We establish the equivalence between the embeddability of $\Phi$ and the Kobayashi map (Proposition \ref{prop:Kodaira-embedding}), which is also equivalent to the positivity of the diastasis function of $\O$ (Lemma \ref{lem: injective condition}).
-Furthermore, in holomorphic normal coordinates, we derive an expression for the holomorphic sectional curvature of the Bergman metric in terms of the expectation (Proposition \ref{prop: holomorphic sectional curvature expectation}).
-This allows us to reconfirm Kobayashi's result that the holomorphic sectional curvature lies within the range $(-\infty, 2]$.
+The initial exploration of the relationship between the Fisher information metric and the Bergman metric is credited to J. Burbea and C. Rao in 1984 (\cite{BurbeaJacobRaoCRadhakrishna84}).
+They immersed a bounded domain $\O$ to a space of probability distributions and demonstrated that the Fisher information metric coincides with the Bergman metric of $\O$.
+Despite this remarkable discovery, further research in this direction has been limited.

-The initial exploration of the relationship between the Fisher information metric and the Bergman metric can be credited to J. Burbea and C. Rao in 1984 (\cite{BurbeaJacobRaoCRadhakrishna84}).
-They immersed a bounded domain $\O$ into $\Prob(\RR)$ and demonstrated that the Fisher information metric coincides with the Bergman metric of $\O$.
-In contrast to their approach, we focus on the immersed map from $\O$ to $\Prob(\O)$.
-In a similar vein, M. Itoh and Y. Shishido (\cite[Theorem A]{ItohMitsuhiroShishidoYuichi08}) considered a map from a rank one Riemannian symmetric space of non-compact type $X$ to $\Prob(\partial X)$.
-They established that the Riemannian metric (up to a positive constant dependent on the volume entropy) of $X$ can be obtained as a restriction of the Fisher information metric of $\mathcal{P}(\partial X)$.\\
+In this paper, we extend this line of investigation.
+The coincidence between the Bergman metric and the Fisher information metric implies that the Bergman metric can be expressed in terms of covariance (Definition~\ref{def: covariance}).
+Building on this idea, we derive a new statistical formula for the curvature of the Bergman metric by expressing it in terms of covariance as well.